 Eventually you will want better data here for a more robust pay equity analysis, but conducting an analysis with limited data is still a good place to start.
 Remember, incomplete data is not necessarily a deal breaker!
 As long as the data are largely complete, it is a legitimate approach to “impute” data, meaning you make the variable to have a neutral or average impact on employees who are missing data.
 For example, companies frequently have performance rating data for tenured employees but not for new hires.
 Imputing the average performance rating value for newer hires allows you to leverage the information you do have (employees with histories of low performance ratings earn less than those with histories of high performance ratings) without that information impacting the predictions for recent hires.

-“Wish we had” that you don’t need to start
+“Wish we had” data that you don’t need to start

 The following data can enrich your pay equity analysis, but are not necessary and can even come with some potential challenges for consideration.